 Don’t Break the Ice A cute little penguin game that entertains for hours.
 My two year old enjoys just hitting the ice blocks.
 Ages 3+.

 Stratego For older kids, this game is a lot of fun.
 For adults as well.
 Ages 8+.

 Monopoly Jr., You can’t go wrong with a classic like Monopoly Jr. (or Monopoly).
 They have so many popular themes to choose from.
 Ages 5+.

 Being Stuck at Home can be FUN

 Just because you may be stuck at home for a while, remember it’s not the end of the world.
 Now more than ever is a great time to reconnect with your kids and family.
 Learn new hobbies and crafts together.
-This too shall pass, remember to still take out time for yourself mama because you deserve it.
+Being at home and doing these fun activities togther will create wonderful memories for you and your kiddos.